'Women's rally on Raleigh' march returns

 RALEIGH (WTVD) --Despite the chilly temperatures Saturday morning, more than a thousand people were expected to protest during the "Women's Rally on Raleigh: Women Leading the Resistance" march in downtown Raleigh.

-Saturday's march celebrates "women leading the resistance and uplift voices and stories of communities that are affected by the current administration and its oppressive policies," organizers said.
+Saturday's event at Halifax mall celebrated "women leading the resistance and uplift voices and stories of communities that are affected by the current administration and its oppressive policies," organizers said.

+Sue Koehler of Raleigh spoke with us as she arrived with her daughter and her friend, Heather Weaver.

+"It's a great way to start the year," said Koehler."It's positive and encouraging.
+It's inspiring!
+It's better than doing it on Twitter and Facebook!
+It's actually coming out face to face, listening to people.
+These are my neighbors, these are people I live with."

 There's also another Women's March in Fayetteville on Saturday at 1 p.m at the Downtown Market House and one in Hillsborough at the historic courthouse at 3 p.m.